-When you think about Iceland what would typically come to your mind?
-You may probably think about a country completely covered in ice (hence the name obviously).
-However, contrary to popular belief Iceland is actually filled with more green pastures and hidden waterfalls than ice, and in four days I was determined to see them all.
 Now you’re probably thinking, “How do you plan on seeing all of the amazing sites Iceland has to offer in less than a week?”
-Well, I defiantly wouldn’t have been able to see it all by booking daily group tours or by sleeping in one hotel the entire time.
+Well, I definitely wouldn’t have been able to see it all by booking daily group tours or by sleeping in one hotel the entire time.
 No, I had to be mobile to get the most out of my short vacation.
-The thought of spending at least $400 on a four night stay at a hotel, plus the cost of transportation, tour guides, excursions, meals and the ultimate cost of my time drove me insane.
+The thought of spending at least $400 on a four-night stay at a hotel, plus the cost of transportation, tour guides, excursions, meals and the ultimate cost of my time drove me insane.
 Why pay for a hotel when I wouldn’t even be in it for 90% of the day?
-Why spend money on a time restricted guided tour when I can guide myself and take as long as I want?
-Especially considering that during most guided tours you are advised to stay, follow and leave with the group, what if I wanted to stay longer or explore a different area?
+Why spend money on a time-restricted, guided tour when I can guide myself and take as long as I want?
+Especially considering that during most guided tours you are advised to stay, follow and leave with the group.
+What if I wanted to stay longer or explore a different area?
 Can you see my dilemma?
 I knew that there was a more affordable way to see all of Iceland without breaking my pockets.

 Hence the ultimate road trip began with booking a camping van for less than I would have paid for a hotel plus a rental car through Camper Van Iceland.
 My home on wheels included wifi, two sleeping bags, a blanket, a large mattress, lawn chairs, a prefilled water tank, cutlery, a mini gas tank, and any essential you can think of to accommodate an ultimate camping experience.

-Day 3 I was on a mission, a mission to get to the famous Jӧkulsarlόn glacier lagoon that was featured in a James Bond film then back to Reykjavík.
-The drive from Vík to the lagoon seemed to take hours, probably because along the way I made a pit stop at Hvannadalshnúkur, the highest peak in Iceland to hike up a few glaciers.
+I was on a mission, a mission to get to the famous Jӧkulsarlόn glacier lagoon that was featured in a James Bond film and then back to Reykjavík.
+The drive from Vík to the lagoon seemed to take hours probably because along the way I made a pit stop at Hvannadalshnúkur, the highest peak in Iceland, to hike up a few glaciers.
 Eventually I did stumble upon the side of the lake unknowing that the main entrance was only a short distance away.
 I took a break from the long drive to sit on the black sand and count all the seals I could find.